krakend/krakend-documentation/overview/playground.md

 title: The KrakenD Playground
 weight: 110
 ---
-If you are new to KrakenD a quick way to get started is to make use of the [KrakenD Playground](https://github.com/devopsfaith/krakend-playground).
+If you are new to KrakenD, a quick way to get started is to make use of the [KrakenD Playground](https://github.com/devopsfaith/krakend-playground).

-The KrakenD Playground is a **Docker Compose** environment that puts together the necessary pieces to let you play with KrakenD in a working ecosystem.
+The KrakenD Playground is a **Docker Compose** environment that puts together the necessary pieces to let you play with KrakenD in a working environment.

 As KrakenD is an API gateway, we have also added to the environment an API (backend) to feed the gateway and a website to make use of the data.
 With the KrakenD Playground you can see the different pieces that take place in the API Gateway use cases.

 # An environment ready to use!
-The Docker environment can be started with `docker-compose up` and then fire up your browser, `curl`, Postman, httpie or anything else you use to interact with the services.
+The KrakenD Playground can be started with `docker-compose up` and then fire up your browser, `curl`, Postman, httpie or anything else you use to interact with the services.

 When starting the Docker compose you will have: